react-grid-layout/react-grid-layout/README.md

 //
 isDraggable: React.PropTypes.bool,
 isResizable: React.PropTypes.bool,
-// Uses CSS3 translate() instead of position top/left, about 6x faster paint performance
+// Uses CSS3 translate() instead of position top/left.
+// This makes about 6x faster paint performance
 useCSSTransforms: React.PropTypes.bool,

 // If false, you should supply width yourself.
-Good if you want to debounce resize events
+Good if you want to debounce
-// or reuse a handler from somewhere else.
+// resize events or reuse a handler from somewhere else.
 listenToWindowResize: React.PropTypes.bool,

 //